 This is a network mapping, monitoring, and administration software for Windows networks.
 In addition to almost the same network diagrammer features as 10-Strike Network Diagram has, LANState Pro contains a network device status monitor that allows you to see the state of network devices on a graphic diagram in the real time, and to receive notifications when your network devices go down or recover.
 Respond to failures promptly and minimize expenses!

-10-Strike Network Diagram has a more powerful graphics engine with vector icons support, but it cannot monitor state of your network devices as 10-Strike LANState Pro can.
-This is the main difference between these two mapping programs while the network topology discovery engine is the same.
+10-Strike Network Diagram has the same vector graphics engine, but it cannot monitor state of your network devices as 10-Strike LANState Pro can.
+This is the main difference between these two network mapping programs while the network topology discovery and drawing engine is the same.